waterwheel31/disaster-response/README.md

 ![image](screenshot.png)

+### How the algorithm is?

+- Using Logistic Regression to judge whether each message is categorized to each of 36 categories
+- There are 36 models working parallel, and a message can be categorized in multiple categories
+- As for the preprocessing, Tf-idf is applied

 ### Instructions for running:
 1. Run the following commands in `deploy` directory to set up the database and model.